lararosekelley/dotfiles/.github/CONTRIBUTING.md

 When submitting an issue or pull request, make sure you're as detailed as possible and fill in all answers to questions asked in the templates.
-For example, an issue that simply states "X/Y/Z isn't working!" will be ignored.
+For example, an issue that simply states "X/Y/Z isn't working!" will be closed.

 ### Feature Requests